Protestors call for resignation of the Walton Arts Center's CEO

 In a statement about the protest and resignations, NWA Pride's Director Richard Gathright wrote "Our team is working hard on providing a great 2023 Northwest Arkansas pride celebration.
 Pride is also a protest, and we stand in solidarity with everyone fighting the ongoing struggle for diversity, equity, inclusion and belonging."

 5NEWS reached out to the Walton Arts Center for a response to the protest and the call for its CEO to be removed.
-The arts center referred us to its previous statement which says in part, "We understand that NWA Equality and the community it serves are well aware of safety concerns, as that is something they regrettably have to deal with on a daily basis."
-Adding that it regrets its decision.
+The center referred us to its previous statement which says in part, "We understand that NWA Equality and the community it serves are well aware of safety concerns, as that is something they regrettably have to deal with on a daily basis," adding that it regrets its decision.

 NWA Pride's Youth Zone event is still going on this year.
 It's just happening at the Fayetteville Town Center.